CASE 13 / ITALY Client Story Training Wear Brand · 2026

 3,500 PCS FIRST DROP

-01 — The Challenge
+01 — Project Details

-Founder · Milan, Italy
+Founder · Training Wear Brand · Milan, Italy

 Brand names are anonymized at our clients' request, but project details, timelines and outcomes are accurate.
 References available on request during your supplier qualification process.